 Getting a traffic ticket can have a big effect on your driving record.
 People need to know how long these tickets are kept on file, how points are earned, and what the exact consequences are for each violation.
 Each state has its own laws, so it’s important to know what those differences are.

 Traffic tickets can stay on your record for 3 to 5 years, depending on the severity and state laws.
 Minor offenses may fall off sooner, while serious violations take longer.
-Using NJMCDirect, you can conveniently pay tickets online and avoid further penalties that could extend their time on your record.
+Using NJMCDirect, you can conveniently pay traffic fines online and avoid further penalties that could extend their time on your record.

 Driving Records Traffic Ticket Duration